Chiropractic and Migraines

 What are Migraines?

+Chiropractic care can offer a long-term, holistic treatment of migraines.
+Traditional medical treatments have offered medications to manage pain symptoms.
+Chiropractors focus on the overall health of the patient, including nutrition and exercise, as well as manipulation and adjustments, in order to manage migraines.
 A migraine is more than a regular headache.
 It is an intense throbbing, accompanied by nausea or vomiting, and sensitivity to sound and light.
 These attacks can last hours or days, and they are often preceded by an “aura”, or “sensory warning symptoms”.
 These can include blind spots, tingling, or flashes of light.1 Researchers disagree on the causes of migraines, but many feel it has to do with blood flow in the brain, genetics, and certain food triggers (such as alcohol, caffeine, dairy, chocolate, nuts, nitrates, and MSG) and stressors (such as bright lights, noises, crying, hormones, sleep disturbances, and smoking).2

 Traditional Medicine for Migraines

 Medical doctors utilize various medications to manage pain symptoms, or to attempt to prevent migraine attacks.
 These can include pain-relieving medications, or preventive medications taken on a daily basis, to manage the severity of the symptoms.
 The problems associated with medications are side effects and long-term concerns such as “ulcers, gastrointestinal bleeding, and rebound headaches”.
 Some of the prescription triptans can lead to “nausea, dizziness, and muscle weakness”.
 Because of this, anti-nausea medications are and steroids are often prescribed at the same time.
 Serious migraine cases may lead to the prescription of narcotics and opiates.
 These have side-effects, and they can lead to addiction issues.
 As for prevention, doctors may prescribe cardiovascular drugs, ergots, antidepressants, anti-seizure drugs, and even Botox.
-All of these also carry their own risks and side-effects.
+All of these also carry their own risks and side-effects.3

 Chiropractic for Migraines

 Chiropractors may suggest lifestyle changes in their patients, such as skipping problematic foods, avoiding cigarettes/caffeine/alcohol, getting enough sleep and exercise, and staying well-hydrated.
 They may even suggest supplements, such as 5-HTP, magnesium, B2, CoQ10, and melatonin.
-Several studies have demonstrated that chiropractic therapy may help treat migraine and tension headaches as well as certain prescriptions.4 Psychology Today (2006) noted that “chiropractic healing is about as successful as drugs.”
+Several studies have demonstrated that chiropractic therapy may help treat migraine and tension headaches as well as certain prescriptions.6 Psychology Today (2006) noted that “chiropractic healing is about as successful as drugs.”
 One medical theory behind migraines is that they are from a chemical imbalance, triggered by certain foods or hormones, leading “blood vessels to dilate in the brain… vessels become inflamed, thus irritating surrounding nerve fibers.”
 Chiropractors believe that a subluxation or misalignment of the spine is the culprit.
 This causes nerve irritation and leads a patient to have the chemical imbalances in the brain.
 Chiropractors recommend “stretching the neck”, while avoiding “rolling and sudden movements”.
 Of course, prevention is also necessary, so sitting with proper posture and ergonomics is critical.
-It is also important to sleep on one’s side or back, with adequate neck support from a firm pillow.5 The bottom line is that chiropractic aims to resolve the root causes of migraines, instead of masking symptoms and producing medication side-effects.
+It is also important to sleep on one’s side or back, with adequate neck support from a firm pillow.7 The bottom line is that chiropractic aims to resolve the root causes of migraines, instead of masking symptoms and producing medication side-effects.

 References: